m. Provisions, Contingent liabilities and Contingent Assets

 The carrying amount of financial assets and financial liabilities measured at amortised cost in the financial statements are a reasonable approximation of their fair values since the company does not anticipate that the carrying amounts would be significantly different from the values that would eventually be received or settled.

-(i) The company does not have any transaction with the companies struck off under SEC 248 of the Companies Act 2013 or section 560 of the Companies Act 1956 during the year ended 31 March 2024 and 31 March 2023.
+(i) The company does not have any transaction with the companies struck off under Section 248 of the Companies Act 2013 or Section 560 of the Companies Act 1956 during the year ended 31 March 2025 and 31 March 2024.

 a. directly or indirectly land or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (ultimate beneficiaries) or